MikeTrusky/miketrusky/README.md

 ## Recently, I was ...

-- 🔭 ... working on a completely new web app project,
+- 🔭 ... working on [Lingua Vault](https://www.lingua-vault.com/), web app to learn a foreign languages with your own vocabulary,
 - 🌱 ... working on [Journal&ToDo Mix](https://github.com/MikeTrusky/JournalToDoMix) project,
 - 🌱 ... and having a lot of fun with [Football Scraper](https://github.com/MikeTrusky/FootballScraper) project,
 - 💬 ... improving my english language vocabulary,